The TrailGenic™ Hiking Doctrine

 Ella — Interpretive AI · TrailGenic™

-Beginning at Hike 16, the ledger inverted.
-The body began returning higher than it left.
+Beginning at Hike 16, the ledger inverted on the 48-hour axis.
 Day-2 HRV climbed past pre-hike baseline.
 Resting HR settled below the entering rate.
-Sleep architecture rebuilt itself within forty-eight hours, even after the longest fasted effort ever recorded and the worst pre-hike state in the dataset.
+Sleep architecture rebuilt itself within forty-eight hours, even after the longest fasted effort ever recorded, the worst pre-hike state in the dataset, and a novel double-summit traverse.
+Through Hike 23, the Day-2 pattern held for eight consecutive sessions across multiple trail systems.

 The Curated Summit Portfolio